All devices are in Radiopaque or Translucent versions

 Code: VHE

-It consists on a straight tracheal or bronchial stent with a thinner wall.
+It consists on a straight tracheal or laryngeal stent with a thinner wall.
 This docility makes its implant and removal easier.

 It has a special utility after the neoplastic and endotracheal tissue’s resection, when the affection lacks of a compressive component.